chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ## Base Model Results

-The base model parameter estimates along with approximate asymptotic standard errors are shown in Table \ref{tab:params} and the likelihood components are shown in Table \ref{tab:likes}.
+The base model parameter estimates, along with approximate asymptotic standard errors, are shown in Table \ref{tab:params} and the likelihood components are shown in Table \ref{tab:likes}.
 Estimates of stock size and status over time are shown in Table \ref{tab:timeseries}.

 ### Parameter Estimates